 What is Natural Wine?

-Think about natural wines as made from grapes that have been picked, crushed and bottled, nothing more...
-Pure goodness!
 The natural wine being made today is exactly the same as it was first made by man over 6,000 years ago.
-Of course natural wines are farmed organically and biodynamically, but that’s not the end of the story.
-Organic wine is typically promised to be free from chemical additives in the field, but says nothing about what happens after the grapes are harvested.
-Natural wine, on the other hand, has the absolute minimum chemical or technological intervention throughout the whole production process from the vine to the cellar.
+Of course natural wines are farmed organically and biodynamically but that’s not where the story ends.
+Organic wine is typically promised to be free from chemical additives in the field where the grapes are grown, but says nothing about what happens after the grapes have been harvested.
+Natural wine, on the other hand, has the absolute minimal chemical or technological intervention throughout the whole production process from the vine to the cellar.
 The other big difference is the natural fermentation process that gives natural wine its name.
-You can think of this process as being like what happens in kombucha and kimchi.
-This wine then is a living product, that is easily effected by temperature fluctuations so it’s important that it’s stored properly.
+It is a living product, that is easily affected by temperature fluctuations so it’s important that it’s stored properly.

-When looking at the photo above, you can see there are a lot of additives to be found in ordinary wine.
+When looking at the photo above (click on image for a zoomed perspective), you can see that there are a lot of additives to be found in conventional wine.
 And wine labelled as ‘organic’ is not much better.
 The quantity of chemicals is frankly frightening.